Skip to content

 Non-Python dependencies

-Install sox and ffmpeg if you didn't install them using OS packages:
+Install sox and ffmpeg with conda if you didn't install them using OS packages:

 conda install sox -c conda-forge